-Higher inflation and rising yields have some investors questioning whether they should stick with bonds.
+Higher U.S. inflation and rising yields have some investors questioning whether they should stick with bonds.
 Undoubtedly, 2021 is shaping up to be one of the more challenging years for fixed income investments in recent times.
 Even so, reports of the bond market’s death are greatly exaggerated.
 It’s no time to listen to the bond bears: Owning bonds in this kind of environment remains as important as ever.

 As our colleagues explained in their U.S. outlook and its international counterpart, economic growth is expected to be strong.
 However, that strength will not be uniform across regions and sectors.
 The recovery has global policymakers on both the fiscal and monetary side curtailing their unprecedented COVID-19 stimulus.
-For central bankers, in particular, that normalization process will likely be gradual.
+For central bankers, in particular, that normalization process will likely be quite gradual.
 They must consider the risk of upsetting the financial market as the recovery unfolds.

-Although inflation has hit the Federal Reserve’s 2% target, full employment remains far from its goal.
+Although inflation has hit the U.S. Federal Reserve’s 2% target, full employment remains far from its goal.
 The central bank has communicated that it will endure inflation above target for some time.
 It sees this target as an average, not a ceiling.
 Inflation averaged below that level until recently.

 In the Fed’s June meeting, monetary policymakers shifted their projections for 2023 from zero to two 25 basis point hikes.
-We believe the central bank is likely to follow through accordingly, assuming that unforeseen negative factors don’t throw labor market and broader economic recoveries off track.
+We believe the central bank is likely to follow through accordingly, assuming that unforeseen negative factors don’t throw labour market and broader economic recoveries off track.
 The Fed could begin to slow, commonly referred to as “taper,” its asset purchases as soon as later this year.

 Currently, temporary pandemic-driven supply shortages and pent-up demand dynamics appear to be driving higher prices.
 But the unprecedented level of fiscal and monetary stimulus paired with some structural changes such as demographic trends could result in more persistent above-average inflation.